Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Weak or limited access control}

-: Role or Access Control List (ACL) granularity is desired since MCP lacks fine-grained permissions.
+Since MCP lacks fine-grained permissions, Access Control List (ACL) granularity is desired on the server side and should be enforced.
 Coarse permissions fail to add restrictions at the field, endpoint, or task level and expose systems to unpermitted access and privilege escalation.